 8) "Policymakers and analysts almost always opt to use models that draw stark black-and-white conclusions, Manski said.
 But such certainty typically rests on flawed models and may lead to erroneous conclusions.
 Instead, he suggested reporting a range of estimates for the impact of a particular policy change, derived from a corresponding range of plausible models.
 This would generate more honesty in policy analysis, he said."

-The uncertainty is not deterrence, but the measurable impact of deterrence.
+To be clear, the uncertainty is not the presence of deterrence, but the measurable impact of deterrence.

-It should be noted that the Researchers destroyed Donahue and Wolfer's criticism (8a), but Nagin, repeatedly depended upon their work within the 2012 review, without mentioning those rebuttals, another blow against Nagin's neutrality.
+It should be noted that the Researchers destroyed Donahue and Wolfer's criticism (8a), but Nagin, repeatedly depended upon their work within the 2012 review, without mentioning those rebuttals, another blow against Nagin's neutrality and credibility.

 Criminals, as all of us, respond to incentives and executions are the most negative of incentives that criminals will face.